 If you are in settlement negotiations with the other driver’s insurance company, you should understand how the adjuster’s use of Colossus software could determine their settlement offer.
 Colossus is a software program many insurance companies use to calculate the settlement value of a car accident and or other personal injury case, especially in minor to moderate injury cases.
 Many of the big insurance companies use this program.
 Some of them include the following:

 Insurance companies keep much of the information about how Colossus calculates settlements secret, but information has leaked out.
 Some adjusters use its calculation as a guideline in making a settlement offer while others—especially newer adjusters—could use it as an absolute figure.
 Basically, the program works by being fed information by an adjuster and then calculating a settlement award.
 It only considers certain factors, and your medical records play a key role in its calculations.
 Damages like pain and suffering may not get the proper valuation in determining your settlement amount.
 Some of the factors Colossus considers include:

-- Hospitalization.
 If you were taken from the accident scene directly to the hospital, you get higher points than if you were not, even if you later discovered serious injuries.

-- Type of treatment.
 Treatments by specialists are given a higher value than those by a general practitioner.
 Some diagnoses by chiropractors are completely ignored.

-- Length of treatment.
 If treatment goes on for “too long,” such as more than 20 to 25 chiropractic visits, the program will not even consider future treatments in calculating your settlement award.

-These are only some of the factors Colossus considers in determining how much your case is worth.
+As mentioned above, these are only some of the factors Colossus considers in determining how much your case is worth.
 If you’ve been injured in a car accident caused by a negligent driver, you need an experienced car accident attorney who understands the complexities of settling your case and what it’s really worth.
 Check out our Case Results and call us today at 866-299-0558 to schedule a free consultation to learn about the compensation you could be entitled to.